-- A person that qualifies as your dependent on your federal return. - A person who is age 65 or over (related to you or not) that does not qualify as your dependent on your federal return, but one of the following applies. - In 2004, you paid more than one-fourth of the cost of keeping this person in an Arizona nursing care institution, an Arizona residential care institution, or an Arizona assisted living facility.
+- A person who is age 65 or over (related to you or not) that does not qualify as your dependent on your federal return, but one of the following applies. - In 2005, you paid more than one-fourth of the cost of keeping this person in an Arizona nursing care institution,

+- an Arizona residential care institution, or an Arizona assisted living facility.
 Your cost must be more than \$800. - 2.
-In 2004, you paid more than \$800 for either Arizona home health care or other medical costs for the person. - A stillborn child if the following apply: - 1.
-The stillbirth occurred in Arizona during 2004. - 2.
-You received a certificate of birth resulting in stillbirth from the Arizona Department of Health Services.

-The child would have otherwise been a member of your household.
+In 2005, you paid more than \$800 for either Arizona home health care or other medical costs for the person. - A stillborn child if the following apply: - 1.
+The stillbirth occurred in Arizona during 2005. - 2.
+You received a certificate of birth resulting in stillbirth from the Arizona Department of Health Services. - The child would have otherwise been a member of your household.